 There is a lack of consistency between manufacturing companies who make the IoT devices.
 They have different operating systems and different security measures, and some aren’t even capable of software updates.
 This makes it difficult for IT departments to prevent hackers from accessing IoT devices and gaining access to company networks.

 That’s not to say that your organization shouldn’t use IoT devices altogether.
 You just need to take extra precautions.
-Here are a few ways to protect your valuable data while reaping the benefits of IoT devices:
+Here are a few IoT security solutions to consider for your business:

 - Consider multi-factor authentication or use certificates.
 Both are able to stall hackers who’ve managed to crack your password.